-Physiomedical - the doctrine or practice of natural healing,speficially by the use of herbal medicines."
+Physiomedical - the doctrine or practice of natural healing, specificially by the use of herbal medicines.

-For our horses, nature's botanicals work extremely well, and this could have something to do with the fact that their state of health follows the seasonal rhythms of nature - as plants grow and fade with the seasons, so horses follow the seasonal pattern to forage for them.
+Nature's botanicals work extremely well for our horses, and this could have something to do with the fact that their state of health follows the seasonal rhythms of nature - as plants grow and fade with the seasons, so horses follow the seasonal pattern to forage for them.
 And let's not forget that our wild horses are historically plant foragers, with only themselves to rely on for their survival; their foraging knowledge and ability is literally written in their DNA.